LUMC/pytest-workflow/README.rst

 pytest-workflow is a pytest plugin that aims to make pipeline/workflow testing easy by using yaml files for the test configuration.

-For advanced user documentation checkout our `readthedocs page <https://pytest-workflow.readthedocs.io/>`_.
+For our complete documentation checkout our `readthedocs page <https://pytest-workflow.readthedocs.io/>`_.